Sandy MacIver: Team GB

 On 27 May 2021, it was announced that MacIver had been selected as one of four reserve players for the Great Britain women's Olympic football team for the delayed 2020 Olympics, the third choice goalkeeper behind Ellie Roebuck and Karen Bardsley.
 Despite Bardsley being forced to withdraw a month prior to the tournament, MacIver remained a reserve player and Hege Riise called-up the previously unnamed Carly Telford as a replacement instead.
 On 1 July 2021, the IOC and FIFA confirmed squads would be expanded from 18 to 22 meaning MacIver would be available for selection to the matchday squad.
 She was included as an unused substitute for one match, a 1–1 group stage draw with Canada.

+Scotland

+MacIver remained eligible to play for Scotland, where her father was born, as she had only played in one friendly match for England (her mother was born in France).
+It was reported by The Scotsman in October 2023 that she had changed her international allegiance to Scotland, and later that month she was named in the squad for the first time.
+She made her Scotland debut on 31 October in a 1–0 UEFA Nations League defeat to the Netherlands.

+On 5 April 2024, MacIver suffered an anterior cruciate ligament injury during a UEFA Euro 2025 qualification match against Serbia.

 Personal life

 On 29 May 2012, MacIver was a torch carrier during the 2012 Summer Olympics torch relay as it was taken through Chester.